 It is not disputed that Scott took his boat out on the bay, but the state did not prove Laci’s body was in it.
 Scott accurately described an island he visited near the marina.

-The state suggested that police dogs had detected Laci’s scent at the marina.
+The state suggested that a dog detected Laci’s scent at the marina.

 The Habeas Appeal